 - Adolescents with asthma should be asked if they smoke personally.
 If they do and wish to stop, they should be offered advice on how to stop and encouraged to use local NHS smoking cessation services

-- Healthcare professionals should be aware that CAM use is common in adolescents and should ask about its use
+- Healthcare professionals should be aware that complementary alternative medicine use is common in adolescents and should ask about its use

 - Specific evidence about the pharmacological management of adolescents with asthma is limited and is usually extrapolated from paediatric and adult studies